ugovaretto/zrf/README.md

 ZeroMQ Remoting Framework
 =========================

-Set of C++11 classes useful for RPC, streaming and RMI designs.
+Set of C++11 classes useful for RPC, streaming and RMI implementations.

 Dependencies
 -----------